 - Set financial goals or targets

-I have explained Mary’s needs for good financial planning software.
+I have explained Mary’s need for good financial planning software.
 She felt that Financial Mappers best suited her needs.

-These are question you need to ask before you buy your financial planning software:
+These are questions you need to ask before you buy your financial planning software:

 - Is the software value for money?